sinricpro/node-red-contrib-sinric-pro/README.md

 # SinricPro plugin for Node RED

 This module provides a set of nodes in Node-RED for Sinric Pro.
+With this plugin you can receive Amazon Alexa, Google Home or SmartThings commands in Node-RED

 ## Installation